1st Edition

 Biography

-Roberto Gronda is Associate Professor of Philosophy of Science at the University of Pisa.
+Roberto Gronda is Professor of Philosophy of Science at the University of Pisa, Italy.
 He has published extensively on the pragmatist philosophy of science and on the philosophy of scientific expertise.
-His most recent monograph is Dewey’s Philosophy of Science (2020).
-He is the coeditor of Pragmatism and Philosophy of Science.
+He is the author of Dewey’s Philosophy of Science (2020).
+He is the coeditor, with Marianne Janack and Giancarlo Marchetti of Pragmatism and Philosophy of Science.
 Historical and Contemporary Perspectives (Routledge 2026)

-Giancarlo Marchetti is Associate professor of Philosophy at the University of Perugia.
+Giancarlo Marchetti is Professor of Philosophy at the University of Perugia, Italy.
 His research interests include American philosophy, pragmatism, and neopragmatism.
-He is the editor of The Ethics, Epistemology and Politics of Richard Rorty (Routledge 2023); and coeditor of Facts and Values: The Ethics and Metaphysics of Normativity (Routledge 2018) and Pragmatism and Philosophy of Science.
-Historical and Contemporary Perspectives (Routledge 2026)
+He is the editor of The Ethics, Epistemology, and Politics of Richard Rorty (Routledge, 2021) and co-editor, with Sarin Marchetti, of Facts and Values: The Ethics and Metaphysics of Normativity (Routledge, 2016), and the coeditor, with Roberto Gronda e Marianne Janack of Pragmatism and Philosophy of Science.
+Historical and Contemporary Perspectives (Routledge 2026).